Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Main results

-\begin{customassumption}{(A5)} The joint distribution $(J_{1}(n), \dots, J_{m}(n))$ of coordinate blocks chosen in Algorithm \ref{algorithm:BSM} at iteration $n$ of Algorithm \ref{algorithm:SMM} does not depend on $n$.
-Furthermore, the expected number of each coordinate in $\{1,\dots,p\}$ appearing in all coordinate blocks $J_{1}(n), \dots, J_{m}(n)$ is constant. \end{customassumption}
+\begin{customassumption}{(A6)} (Block coordinate sampling) If Algorithm \ref{algorithm:BSM-DR} is used for \eqref{eq:alg1_param_update}, then the joint distribution of coordinate blocks $(J_{1}(n), \dots, J_{m}(n))$ chosen in Algorithm \ref{algorithm:BSM-DR} at iteration $n$ of Algorithm \ref{algorithm:SMM} does not depend on $n$.
+Furthermore, the coordinate blocks are disjoint, and the expected number of each coordinate in $\{1,\dots,p\}$ appearing in all coordinate blocks $J_{1}(n), \dots, J_{m}(n)$ is constant. \end{customassumption}